startupengine/startupengine/README.md

 # Deploying

 ## Requirements
-At the minimum, you will need a free [Contentful](https://contentful.com) account to manage your content on SitePress.
+At minimum, you will need a free [Contentful](https://contentful.com) account to manage your content on SitePress.

 Simply specify your account credentials (Space ID, API Key, and Management Token) during deployment.